ColinVaughn/Bluetooth-Intellevision/Readme.md

 # Intellivision Bluetooth Gamepad Controller

-This project is a firmware for an ESP32 board that makes it possible to use an old Intellivision 1 controller as a Bluetooth gamepad with any device that supports Bluetooth HID gamepads (PC, Android, iOS, etc.).
+This project is a firmware for an ESP32 board that makes it possible to use an old Intellivision controllers as a Bluetooth gamepad with any device that supports Bluetooth HID gamepads (PC, Android, iOS, etc.).

 ## Features